Metaphysical

 Semantic context

-- Conventional sense: Of or pertaining to metaphysics.
-(Note: Semantic drift from essential meaning)
+- Conventional sense: Of or pertaining to an a priori speculation upon questions that are unanswerable to scientific observation, analysis, or experiment (Note: Semantic drift from essential meaning)

 Philosophical significance